karan-kapoor90/portfolYOU/_posts/2020-04-15-docker-workshop.md

     docker container stop $(docker container ls -aq)   # Stop all running containers
     ```

+### Pushing your first image to dockerhub

 13. Your first container for the world to see

     ```bash
     docker login   # it will ask you for your docker registry credentials.
-Since we're using dockerhub, no need to provide a registry URL docker push $DOCKER_USERNAME/docker-workshop   # this will push your docker container to docker hub, kind of like a github for docker containers.
+Since we're using dockerhub, no need to provide a registry URL docker push $DOCKER_USERNAME/docker-workshop:latest   # this will push your docker container to docker hub, kind of like a github for docker containers.
     ```

 Now you're a champ!
 But why stop here?
 If you installed docker desktop for your platform, most likely, you also have a local distribution of kubernetes running on your machine.